yxl/Fire-IE/README.txt

 ==================
 Open plugin.sln with Visual Studio 2013 and build the solution.
 After successful building, you will get the add-on file of the name fireie32(64).xpi.
-To build a unified xpi containing both x86 and x64 binaries, run tools/buildxpi-unified.bat after both builds are done.
+To build a unified xpi containing both x86 and x64 binaries, you could either:
+  * run tools/buildxpi-unified.bat after both builds are done. or
+  * run tools/compile-and-build-unified.bat directly (requires MSBuild).
+This will first build the required binaries, and then package them.